commit-live-students/setup-workbench/README.md

 Use Vault to store your root user password.
 If you have created different user than root please specify accordingly.

 Test your connection!

+Once your connection is successful you can download SQL resource files from [here](https://github.com/commit-live-students/sql-resources).